snickerbockers/dc-arm7wrestler/README.md

   two CPUs serialises them so that the ARM7 can't do anything while it's waiting for the SH4 to respond.
-Some emulators will run each CPU one at a time and alternate between them every N cycles; this introduces a latency into the communication system since it takes 2*N cycles for a round-trip message between CPUs and that latency can cause it to take more than one frame to update the screen.
+Some emulators will run each CPU one at a time and alternate between them every N cycles; this introduces a latency into the communication system since it takes up to 2*N cycles for a round-trip message between CPUs and that latency can cause it to take more than one frame to update the screen.
 This is not a problem on real hardware because the two CPUs can actually execute concurrently.
 This bug will not impact your test